stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 $$w_i = \frac{c_i}{n_i+100*f_i}.$$

-As a twist, we (and everyone else) also have the option to selecct a second box, for the "low" price of 50,000 seashells (roughly the amount that was won in the entire first round).
+As a twist, we (and everyone else) also have the option to select a second box, for the "low" price of 50,000 seashells (roughly the amount that was won in the entire first round).

 To study the structure of this problem, it is useful to find the *Nash equilibrium*, which is a set of strategies for each team whereupon, given everyone else's strategy remains fixed, you can do no better by changing your strategy.
 The strategy in complicated games is usually a *mixed* one, meaning that each team finds that using a probability distribution supported over different selections of boxes that is optimal (rather than simply picking a particular box).